For patients with NYHA class II–III obstructive HCM,

 In the longest dataset available for cardiac myosin inhibitors,

-CAMZYOS Demonstrated a Consistent Safety Profile at ∼3.5 Years
+CAMZYOS Demonstrated a Consistent Safety Profile at ∼3.5 Years3

 • Serious TEAEs related to CAMZYOS occurred in 4.3% (n=10)§ of patients